 Formatter

-So although we used prefix and suffix to add some formatting before and after the values, we can also use the formatter function to format the values in any way we like.
+So although we’ve used prefix and suffix to add some formatting before and after the values in the previous examples, we can also use the formatter function to format the values in any way we like.

 The formatter function is passed the value, index and percent of the pip/handle to allow us to modify the display.